 Based on the 2014 New York State Hazard Map (USGS, 2014), the Facility Site is located in an area of low seismic hazard, with a 10% or less chance that an earthquake exceeding magnitude 2.5 on the Richter scale will occur within a 50-year window.
 The USGS Earthquake Hazards Program does not list any young faults or faults that have had displacement in the Holocene epoch within the vicinity of the Facility Area (USGS, 2018).
-Likewise, according to the Preliminary Geotechnical Investigation Report, seismicity within the Facility Site is low (see Appendix 10-B).
+The New York State Museum (NYSM) has mapped a few topographic linear features as "brittle structures," which include joints and faults, within 25 miles of the Facility Site and several subsurface faults with relative movement within 30 miles of the Facility Site (NYSM, 1977).
+Likewise, according to the Preliminary Geotechnical Investigation Report, seismicity within the Facility Site is low and liquifiable soils are not present.
 Therefore, no seismic activity is anticipated within or adjacent to the Facility Site.